brianbentwood/Golang-Intro/README.md

 My first stab at the Go language

-Two steps to run:
+Three steps to run:
+1. Use the "./config/mysql.sql" file to create the needed DB.
-1. Execute the "WeatherApp.exe".
+2. Execute the "WeatherApp.exe".
 It will listen to the localhost on port 80.
-2. Go to this URL "http://localhost/search"
+3. Go to this URL "http://localhost/search"